Lower Mount Bethel Township, Pennsylvania

-Lower Mount Bethel Township is a township in Northampton County, Pennsylvania.
+Lower Mount Bethel Township is a township in Northampton County, Pennsylvania, United States.
 The population of Lower Mount Bethel Township was 3,101 at the 2010 census.
-Lower Mount Bethel Township is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th most populous metropolitan area in the U.S. as of the 2020 census.
+Lower Mount Bethel Township is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.

 Geography

 According to the U.S. Census Bureau, the township has a total area of 24.7 square miles (63.9 km2), of which 24.2 square miles (62.7 km2) is land and 0.5 square miles (1.2 km2) (1.95%) is water.
 It is drained by the Delaware River, which forms its eastern and southern boundary and separates it from New Jersey.
 Its villages include Gruvertown, Martins Creek, Mount Pleasant, and Riverton.